Don’t be fooled by the icy weather. Remember, UV radiation from the sun – not heat – is the main cause of skin cancer.

 - Snow is highly reflective.
 On a sunny day, clean fresh snow can reflect up to 90% of UV radiation.
 This means that you can be exposed to almost a double dose of UV – directly from the sun and reflected off snow-covered surfaces.

 While wind can dry and irritate the skin, there is actually no such thing as windburn.
 The red, stinging and peeling people associate with the wind is actually a result of the sun’s UV rays.

-Protecting your skin at the snow
+Protecting your skin and eyes at the snow

 Slop on SPF30 or higher broad-spectrum, water-resistant sunscreen

-Apply a generous amount of sunscreen to all exposed areas of skin 20 minutes before going outside and re-apply every two hours.
+Apply a generous amount of sunscreen to all exposed skin 20 minutes before going outside and re-apply every two hours.
 Snow reflects UV radiation, so make sure you apply sunscreen under your chin, beneath the tip of your nose and behind your ears.